BobXWu/TopMost/README.rst

 From sources
 ------------

-The sources for TopMost can be downloaded from the `Github repo`_.
+The sources for TopMost can be downloaded from the Github repository.
 You can clone the public repository by

 .. code-block:: console